apache/pulsar-site/versioned_docs/version-2.11.x/admin-api-overview.md

   :::

-- HTTP calls, which are made against the admin {@inject: rest:REST:/} API provided by Pulsar brokers.
+- HTTP calls, which are made against the admin [REST API](reference-rest-api-overview.md) provided by Pulsar brokers.
 For some RESTful APIs, they might be redirected to the owner brokers for serving with [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307), hence the HTTP callers should handle `307 Temporary Redirect`.
 If you use `curl` commands, you should specify `-L` to handle redirections.

   :::tip

-  For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see {@inject: rest:REST:/} API doc.
+  For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see [REST API doc](reference-rest-api-overview.md).

   :::